Gymnasts Shawn Johnson & Nastia Liukin Compete To Put Their Shirts On In Handstand Challenge Video

 Shawn effortlessly lifted her legs up in the air to get in the handstand position, while Nastia used her feet to walk her long legs up the wall and door.
 They both started with one hand in the sleeves of their shirts.

 Nastia spread her legs wide while trying to maintain her balance, and Shawn’s movements were making the door slide.
-Shawn’s husband was behind the camera, and he observed that Nastia was possibly putting her shirt on backwards.
+Shawn’s husband was behind the camera, and he observed that Nastia was possibly putting her shirt on backward.
 She noted that she was having a difficult time because she kept “stepping” on the top with her hands.

 Shawn managed to get the neck of her shirt over her head first, but Nastia beat her former teammate to getting back on her feet.
 This sparked some debate over who actually won.